Financial Counseling with Amal

 During the next year, Amal had to lean on her family for support.
 She was putting so much of her income into paying off debt, that she often did not have enough money for groceries and had to go to her mother’s house for meals.
 With Nimo’s help, she was connected with financial tools and community resources to assist her with such things as making payments on her gas bills during the cold winter months.

-With the financial discipline she learned working with ADC, these dreams and financial goals are well within the reach of Amal.
+With the financial discipline she learned working with ADC, these dreams and financial goals are well within her reach.